-5. (i) The sponsor of every institution existing at the com-Application mencement of this Act and of every institution intended to be for Permisset up after such commencement, shall make an application to the sion commencement, shall make an application to the sion complete the such or permission to run such institution or to set up such institution, as the case may be.
+5. (I) The sponsor of every institution existing at the com-Application mencement of this Act and of every institution intended to be for Permisset up after such commencement, shall make an application to the sion competent authority for permission to run such institution or to set up such institution, as the case may be.

-(2) The application referred to in sub-section (1) shall be made within such time and in such form as may be prescribed, and shall contain the following particulars, namely:
+(2) The application referred to in sub-section (I) shall be made within such time and in such form as may be prescribed, and shall contain the following particulars, namely:

-- (a) the certificate or degree for which such institution prepares or proposes to prepare its students; - (b) the amenities available or proposed to be made available to students; - (c) the names of the members of the teaching staff and the educational qualifications of each such member; - (d) the equipment, laboratories, libraries and other facilities for instruction ; - (e) the number of students in each class; - (f) the scales of fees of the students ; - (g) the sources of income of the institution; - (h) the scheme of management referred to in section 7; - (i) the description of the buildings in which such institution is being run or is proposed to be set up; and - (j) such other particulars as may be prescribed.
+- (a) the certificate or degree for which such institution prepares or proposes to prepare its students; - (b) the amenities available or proposed to be made available to students; - (c) the names of the members of the teaching staff and the educational qualifications of each such member; - (d) the equipment, laboratories, libraries and other facilities for instruction; - (e) the number of students in each class; - (f) the scales of fees of the students ; - (g) the sources of income of the institution; - (h) the scheme of management referred to in section 7; - (i) the description of the buildings in which such institution is being run or is proposed to be set up; and - (j) such other particulars as may be prescribed.